 Get-AzSubscription -SubscriptionName 'MySubscriptionName' | Set-AzContext -Name 'MyContextName'

 Or give the subscription name or ID and the tenant ID if necessary:

--Name argument is omitted, then the subscription's name and ID are used as the context name in the format
+Name parameter is omitted, then the subscription's name and ID are used as the context name

 Subscription Name (subscription-id).

 Set-AzContext and Select-AzContext can be

 used to change the active Azure context.
 As described in

 Set-AzContext creates a new Azure context for a subscription if one doesn't exist, and then

 switches the active context to that one.